Amitgusai/Chai-Aur-JavaScript/05_DOM/lecture_32/DOM_selector_notes.md

 * Arrays can be accessed using myArray[0], while nodelists and HTML collections can be accessed using multi[0].

 #### Looping:
-* Arrays can be looped over using forEach(), forin(), etc., while nodelists and HTML collections can only be looped over using forEach().
+* Arrays can be looped over using forEach(), forin(), etc., while nodelists and HTML collections can only be looped over using forEach() and for() loop respectively.

 #### Array Methods:
 * Arrays have a variety of built-in methods, such as map() and filter(), while nodelists and HTML collections only have a few of these methods (e.g., forEach()).